Crossrail Bond Street

-We undertook the installation of steel sleeves to permanently open the holes for pipe work installation.
+We installed steel sleeves to permanently open the holes for pipe work installation.
 These works were carried out during rail possession time.

-Working within tight areas where conventional methods could not be used, remote controlled BROKK 160’s initially broke out and removed the remaining basement structure.
-This enabled piling of 3 No. shafts, one of which, the grout shaft, John F Hunt operators dug out using BROKK’s with clam shell attachments.
+Working within tight areas where conventional methods could not be used, remote-controlled BROKK 160’s initially broke out and removed the remaining basement structure.
+This enabled the piling of 3 No. One of which was the grout shaft, which John F Hunt operators dug out using BROKK’s with clam shell attachments.

-To aid efforts, often a Terex drum cutter was utilised to profile, leaving little impact to the remaining structures.
+Often, a Terex drum cutter was utilised to profile to aid efforts, leaving little impact to the remaining structures.